 Design & Build Quality

 In terms of design, ROG Phone 3 is quite similar to its predecessor ROG Phone II.
-The design elements that make it look more gaming has reduced.
+The design elements that make it look more gaming have reduced.
 Now it looks more polished and clean.
 The glass screen on the rear side makes it a little slippery, but you can put on the Aero case to solve it.
 The rest of the features like 3D vapor chamber, RGB Lighting, Air triggers, accented power key, and so on still exists.

 What makes a gaming phone sound better is to have its own set of speakers.
 Just like their previous iterations, ROG Phone 3 features two front-facing speakers, and they sound crystal clear.
 As the entire phone is covered by glass with an aluminum frame, it does look prone to scratches.
 As said before, it’s quite slippery too, but the added weight due to the huge battery makes you hold it strongly sub-consciously.
 Thanks to the Gorilla Glass protection on both sides, the phone could easily withstand drops.
 I did drop it once from a height of 5m, but there are no visible scratches.
 I might have got lucky, but I’m sure the phone could hold.

 Do I even need to say more?
-As shared in the specifications and the intro, one of the key USP of ROG Phone 3 is its display.
+As shared in the specifications and the intro, one of the key USPs of ROG Phone 3 is its display.
 I couldn’t resist turning on 144Hz manually and now, I have this weird feeling using my Samsung Note 9 which has a 60Hz refresh rate.
 It sucks, to be honest.
 It’s hard for me to switch back to auto mode, let alone switching to another phone.
 It’s also hard for me to describe it, and you should just experience it.

 One key aspect of the display is HDR10+.
-As far as I know, there aren’t many devices that support HDR, but a lot of OTTs & even YouTube are offering the HDR-ready content.
+As far as I know, there aren’t many devices that support HDR, but a lot of OTTs & even YouTube are offering HDR-ready content.
 Just like the refresh rate, the high dynamic range will blow your mind, literally.

-I know I’ve been applauding about the display & build, and here comes the contrary – the camera.
-As I’d been following the evolution of ROG Phone, the one thing that’s been bothering me was always the camera.
+I know I’ve been applauding the display & build, and here comes the contrary – the camera.
+As I’d been following the evolution of the ROG Phone, the one thing that’s been bothering me was always the camera.
 ROG Phone 3 has got the amazing 64MP main sensor and it does take good pictures.
 Well, that’s that.
 The pictures are sharp and are filled with good colors, but there’s always a problem with details.
 Maybe it’s the software that Asus is using to process the images, the outputs are not up to the mark.

 The portrait mode fails to identify the background and foreground, and you can always notice extra blurriness in the unwanted areas.
 The same applies to the front-facing camera too.
 The ultra-wide camera is cool, but I see quite a few applications of it [at least me].
 The macro mode, meh!
 I relied mostly on photo mode with AI turned on.
 After the image gets processed, I improved the lighting, adjusted other aspects using Google Photos.